Plotly.NET provides functions for generating and rendering plotly.js charts in .NET programming languages 📈🚀.

 In a notebook context, you usually have (at least when running on a Jupyter server like Binder) no access to the browser on the machine where plotly runs on.
 That's why you can render charts directly in the cell output.
 Just end the cell with the chart value:

 let xData' = [ 0. ..
 10. ] let yData' = [ 0. ..
 10. ] Chart.Point(xData', yData')

 Chart.Point(xData, yData) |> Chart.withTitle "Hello world!" |> Chart.withXAxisStyle ("xAxis") |> Chart.withYAxisStyle ("yAxis")

-One of the main design points of Plotly.NET it is to provide support for multiple flavors of chart generation.
-Here are 2 examples in different styles and languages that create an equivalent chart:
+One of the main design points of Plotly.NET is to provide support for multiple flavors of chart generation.
+Here are two examples in different styles and languages that create equivalent charts: